-- 1. Remove the two (M2.5x5) screws that secure the right display hinge to the system board. - 2.
+- 1. Remove the two screws (M2.5x5) that secure the right display hinge to the system board. - 2.
 Peel the transparent tape, open the latch, and disconnect the display cable.

 - 3. Disconnect the power-adapter port cable from the system board. - 4.
 Peel and lift the mylar that covers the I/O-board cable. - 5.
 Disconnect the fan cable. - 6.
 Open the latch and disconnect the I/O-board cable. - 7.
 Peel the tape that covers the USB Type-C port bracket. - 8.
-Remove the two (M2x3) screws that secure the USB Type-C port bracket to the system board. - 9.
+Remove the two screws (M2x3) that secure the USB Type-C port bracket to the system board. - 9.
 Lift the USB Type-C port bracket off the system board. - 10.
 Disconnect the speaker cable from the system board. - 11.
 Disconnect the touchpad cable from the system board. - 12.
 Disconnect the keyboard backlight cable from the system board. - 13.
 Disconnect the keyboard cable from the system board. - 14.
-Remove the two (M2x3) screws that secure the system board to the palm-rest and keyboard assembly.
+Remove the screw (M2x2) that secures the system board to the palm-rest and keyboard assembly. - 15.
+Remove the screw (M2x3) that secures the system board to the palm-rest and keyboard assembly. - 16.
+Lift the system board off the palm-rest and keyboard assembly.